Count Fleet: 1942: two-year-old season

 As a two-year-old Count Fleet started off slowly, finishing second in his first two starts while racing erratically.
 On June 19, 1942, though, he gained attention when he won a maiden race at Aqueduct Park by four lengths, despite having run out around the turn and losing many lengths to the field.
 On July 4, he entered the Army and Navy purse at Empire City Race Track, part of a special program of racing to benefit the war effort, and won by six lengths.
 He then finished second in the East View Stakes to Gold Shower, before rebounding to win the Wakefield Stakes by four lengths with Gold Shower in third.

 He then traveled to Chicago where he won an allowance race on August 11 at Washington Park.
-On August 15, he finished second by a neck to the highly regarded Occupation in the rich Washington Park Futurity.
+On August 15, he finished second by a neck to the regarded Occupation in the rich Washington Park Futurity.

 Although Occupation was now considered the front-runner for the two-year-old championship, Count Fleet kept his name in consideration with a win in the Mars Purse at Aqueduct on September 15.
 Going off at odds of 7:10, Count Fleet was pinched at the start, was then bumped by another horse and ran into traffic problems in the turn, but finally got free and closed strongly to win by a head.
 He and Occupation were next scheduled to meet in the Cowdin Stakes on September 19 but Count Fleet was scratched, presumably due to a sloppy track.
 Instead, he made his next start on September 24 in The Morello at Belmont Park, where he "conveyed the impression that he was out for a breeze, and merely beating the others as an incidental manner."
 He finally met up with Occupation again in the Belmont Futurity on October 3 in what was then the world's richest race for two-year-olds.
 Occupation won by five lengths with Count Fleet finishing third after grabbing his quarter (a situation where one of the hind legs cuts into the hoof of one of the front legs).
 Count Fleet could not be pulled up after the race and eventually circled the mile-and-a-half track.